josherrickson/stata2/stata_markdown/08-multiple-imputation.md

                   = <all non-imputed variables>, add(<number of imputations>)
 ```

-The "<methods>" are essentially what type of model you would use to predict the outcome.
+The `<methods>` are essentially what type of model you would use to predict the outcome.
 For example, for continuous data, use `regress`.
 For binary
 data use `logit`.
 It also supports `ologit` (ordinal logistic regression, multiple categories with ordering), `mlogit` (multinomial logistic
 regression, multiple categories without ordering), `poisson` or `nbreg` (poisson regression or negative binomial regression, for count data), as well
 as some others.
 See `help mi impute chained` under "uvmethod" for the full list.